nickmvincent/cmpt120_fall2024/other_content/week12_recursion/readme.md

 <details>
 <summary>Hint 1: Base Case</summary>

 The base case will be based on the definition that factorial(0) = 1.
-If occurs when `num` is 0.
+If occurs when `n` is 0.

 </details>

 <details>
 <summary>Hint 2: Recursive Case</summary>

-In order to move towards the base case, consider decrementing the variable being passed by argument (`num`) by 1.
+In order to move towards the base case, consider decrementing the variable being passed by argument (`n`) by 1.

-(e.g., somewhere in your code call, `factorial(num-1)`)
+(e.g., somewhere in your code call, `factorial(n-1)`)
 </details>

 <details>